Rights group urges Pakistan to stop what it says are arbitrary arrests of Afghan refugees

 The majority of Afghan refugees living in Pakistan say they are facing delays in their visa processing and relocation to the United States and other countries.

+A group of people who worked with the European Union on elections in Afghanistan from 2018 to 2020 called for visas to be granted to Afghans who worked on the project.

+In an open letter to EU member states, the group said the people working on the project had sent letters to the European Union and member states in anticipation of the fall of Kabul to the Taliban to issue temporary visas so that they could leave Afghanistan.
+They want to seek asylum to avoid persecution at home but say their pleas have gone unanswered.
+The letter said those who worked on the project were still facing hardships and delays in getting visas for relocation to safer places outside Afghanistan.

-In a statement to mark World Refugee Day, the London-based watchdog urged Pakistan to “urgently stop arbitrarily arresting and harassing Afghan refugees and asylum seekers, many of whom are fleeing persecution by the Taliban.”
+Earlier, in a statement to mark World Refugee Day, the London-based Amnesty urged Pakistan to “urgently stop arbitrarily arresting and harassing Afghan refugees and asylum seekers, many of whom are fleeing persecution by the Taliban.”

 It also expressed deep concern about the vulnerable situation of Afghan refugees living in Pakistan.